The Bankrate promise

 The Coalition to Back Black Businesses Grant is available to Black-owned small businesses located in economically vulnerable communities and employing between three and 20 people.

 Applicants can express their interest by providing their business name, zip code, industry and contact information.
 Grant finalists will be contacted and must complete a full application, submitting a W-9 form, Employee Identification Number and other supporting information about their business.
-The 2022 application period has passed, so check back to find out when the next application period opens.
+The 2022-2023 grants have already been awarded, so check back to find out when the next application period opens.

 FedEx launched its annual Small Business Grant Contest in 2012.
 In that time, the company has given away $1.5 million in cash prizes to more than 100 small businesses.

-For 2023, Grants are available to 10 winners for up to $30,000 in funds to grow and develop the business.
-There’s also a print credit at a FedEx Office worth $1,000 and mentor matching.
-One of the grand prize winners who is also a U.S. veteran will win an additional $20,000.
+For 2023, Grants were recently awarded to 10 winners for up to $30,000 in funds to grow and develop the business.
+There was also a print credit at a FedEx Office worth $1,000 and mentor matching.
+A grand prize winner who is also a U.S. veteran received an additional $20,000.

 The Fast Break for Small Business is a grant opportunity launched by LegalZoom in partnership with the NBA, WNBA and NBA G League.
-It currently awards Black-owned businesses grants worth $10,000 along with an additional $500 worth of legal services provided by LegalZoom.
+It currently awards Black-owned businesses grants worth $10,000 and an additional $500 worth of legal services provided by LegalZoom.

 The program is managed by the Accion Opportunity Fund, a nonprofit that offers a business loan and additional resources to support small business owners who belong to groups that have historically faced limited access to business financing.
 This includes women, people of color, business owners of low-to-moderate income and immigrants.

 Applications for the most recent round of funding were open from February 1 through February 17, 2023, and are now closed.
 Check back for future application dates.
 The application process requires the submission of tax returns, identification of the business owner, bank statements and a completed W9.

 Since 2021, the Entrepreneurial Spirit Fund by SIA Scotch Whisky has provided $10,000 grants to entrepreneurs of color who work in the food and beverage industry.
 This grant program is inspired by Sia Scotch Whisky’s founder Carin Luna-Ostaseskia, one of the first Hispanic founders of a scotch whisky.
 It’s run in collaboration with Hello Alice, a free online platform that provides grants and small business resources to entrepreneurs across the U.S.

 The grant cycle typically begins in the summer, though the application dates for 2023 have not yet been provided on the organization’s website.